yashitb/EventLotteryApp/README.md

-Overview

-EventLotteryApp is an Android application built with Java and Firebase Firestore, designed to make registration for high-demand community events fair, efficient, and accessible.

-Instead of forcing users to race to register the moment an event opens, this app allows entrants to join a waiting list during an open registration window.
-When the window closes, a lottery system randomly selects participants, notifies them, and manages replacements if someone declines.

-This ensures equal opportunity for people with work, accessibility, or schedule limitations.

-Features
-👤 Entrant Features

-Browse events open for registration

-Join or leave event waiting lists

-Scan QR codes to quickly access event details

-Receive lottery notifications (selected / not selected)

-Accept or decline invitations

-View profile & update personal details

-See history of past registrations

-Device-based identification (no required login)

-🧑‍💼 Organizer Features

-Create and publish events with posters, dates, and registration windows

-Generate QR codes for event promotion

-View and manage entrant waiting lists

-Enable/disable geolocation requirements

-Trigger lottery sampling for selection

-Send targeted notifications (selected, waiting list, cancelled)

-Draw replacement entrants if someone cancels

-Export final list of confirmed attendees as CSV

-Manage cancelled, selected, and enrolled lists

-🛡️ Admin Features

-Remove events, images, and profiles

-Browse and review all system-level content

-Monitor notifications sent by organizers

-Remove organizers who violate policy

-🔥 System Architecture Highlights

-Clean, modular Java + XML codebase

-Firebase Firestore for scalable, realtime data

-QR code scanning with ZXing / ML Kit

-RecyclerView-based UI for efficient lists

-MVVM / MVC-inspired structure

-Offline support for certain screens

-Git version control & documented workflows
+## 📝 Overview

+**EventLotteryApp** is an Android application built with **Java** and **Firebase Firestore**, designed to make registration for high-demand community events **fair**, **efficient**, and **accessible**.

+Instead of forcing users to race to register the moment an event opens, entrants join a **waiting list** during a registration window.
+When the window closes, a **lottery system** randomly selects participants, notifies them, and fills cancelled spots with replacement entrants.

+This ensures **equal opportunity** for people with work, accessibility, or schedule limitations.

+---

+## ✨ Features

+### 👤 Entrant Features
+- Browse events open for registration
+- Join or leave event waiting lists
+- Scan QR codes to quickly access event details
+- Receive lottery notifications (selected / not selected)
+- Accept or decline invitations
+- View profile & update personal details
+- See history of past registrations
+- Device-based identification (no login required)

+### 🧑‍💼 Organizer Features
+- Create and publish events with posters, dates, and registration windows
+- Generate QR codes for event promotion
+- View and manage entrant waiting lists
+- Enable or disable geolocation requirements
+- Trigger lottery sampling
+- Send targeted notifications (selected, cancelled, waiting list)
+- Draw replacement entrants when someone cancels
+- Export final confirmed attendee list (CSV)

+### 🛡️ Admin Features
+- Browse all events, profiles, and uploaded images
+- Remove inappropriate events, images, or profiles
+- Review organizer notification logs
+- Suspend organizers who violate policies